brycie-boy/The_Cosmos/Those who take the heaviest imprint on the oral bio-survival circuit tend to be viscerotonic.md

-## Those who take the heaviest imprint on the oral bio-survival circuit tend to be viscerotonic  #
+## Those who take the heaviest imprint on the oral bio-survival circuit tend to be viscerotonic  #🧠

 An imprint on [[The Oral Bio-Survival Circuit]] determines life long endocrine and glandular processes.
 Thus, in extreme cases, those who take the heaviest imprint on this circuit tend to be viscerotonic.
-They are "baby faced" in adult life, never lose their "baby fat", are plump, round, gentle, etc. They are easily "hurt" (threatened:terrified) by dissapproval of any sort, becuase in the baby-brain circuit, disapproval suggests exitiction by potential loss of food supply.
+They are "baby faced" in adult life, never lose their "baby fat", are plump, round, gentle, etc. They are easily "hurt" (threatened:terrified) by dissapproval of any sort, because in the baby-brain circuit, disapproval suggests exitiction by potential loss of food supply.

 ___